una/personal-goals/README.md

 ### This Week's Goal: ATX Sass

 ## Things I'll Do This Week:
-- [ ] Make slides & give talk on Keyboard Magic
+- [x] Make slides & give talk on Keyboard Magic
 - [x] Finish design of ATX Sass
+- [ ] Use Vim more -- learn it better
 - [ ] Finish design of new blog
 - [ ] Publicize new blog
 - [ ] Publish a blog post